 Rebecca, Becca, Unruh has been a teacher in San Francisco for 6 years.
 She worked at Mission Dolores Academy as a first and second grade teacher.
 She also taught 3rd grade at Bret Harte Elementary School.
 She has a Masters Degree in Teaching Reading with a Reading Specialist Certificate for working with struggling readers.
 Her passion is working with students with diverse learning needs, helping them be successful in and out of the classroom.
 Like a good San Francisco native, she is a huge Giants fan.

 Database & Social Media Coordinator - Ext.
 403

-Darine Villanueva is in her first year at De Marillac Academy.
+Darine (pronounced DARREN) Villanueva is in her third year at De Marillac Academy.
+She prefers to be called the Data Ninja.
 Born and raised in Southern California, Darine moved to Salina, Kansas to play soccer, but couldn’t handle the snow so she moved back to Pasadena, CA and continued her education at Pasadena City College where she changed her major five times.
 She took a year off of school and found her way to the Bay Area where she finished her B.A in psychology at the University of San Francisco with a minor in music.
 While in school and after graduation, she worked as a Residential Counselor for Edgewood Center for Children and Families then transitioned to a more administrative role as the Program Assistant for the SF State Guardian Scholars Program working with current and former foster youth.
-At SFSU she learned the ins and outs of a nonprofit, acting as the right hand to the director of the program covering everything from finances, to stewardship, to event planning.
 While at SFSU she decided to complete her Social Media Marketing Certificate and from there started exploring the marketing world.
 Darine is excited to be a part of such a great community, and is passionate about the De Marillac Mission.
-In her free time, Darine enjoys playing the cello and bass in community ensembles, scrapbooking and blogging.
+In her free time, Darine enjoys rock climbing, doodling, and riding her bike around town.